 - Cover the dough pieces with plastic wrap or a towel for 15 minutes to allow them time to rest.

-- While the dough is resting, prepare the muffin/cupcake pan.
+- While the dough is resting, prepare a large 12 cup muffin/cupcake pan.
 Place large or jumbo size cupcake liners in a muffin pan and set aside.
 For any remaining dough pieces that won't fit into a muffin tin, place each in its own muffin liner and freely on an oven-safe pan/cookie sheet.

 - Roll out the piece thinly into 8″x5″ rectangles.
-Brush with very softened/almost melted butter.
+Brush with very soft/almost melted butter.
 Starting with long end like a cinnamon roll, roll up the dough into a long log and coil it up into a snail shape.
-Pinch to seal the ends and place each into the muffin liners.
+Pinch to seal the ends and place each into a muffin liner.

-- Cover pans with plastic wrap and let the dough rise in a warm space for about an hour or until it doubles in size.
+- Cover pans with plastic wrap or towel and let the dough rise in a warm space for about an hour or until doubled in size.

 - At the 45-minute mark, preheat the oven to 325˚F / 163˚C.

-- After an hour has passed and the oven is preheated, remove the plastic covering and place the pans in the oven.
+- After an hour has passed and the oven is preheated, remove the plastic/towel covering and place the pans in the oven.
 Bake for 17-20 minutes or until golden brown

 - Once the rolls are baked, you could rub on a little butter just out of the oven and eat them hot.
 But, if you want to follow the traditional Filipino method, allow the rolls to cool in their pans completely.
 This could take about an hour.